 They should not be brought out, visually seen, or used during class unless approved for class work.
 You may bring one to class, but it shall only be used /answered for an emergency, or with prior approval on the day of class.
-If a call is necessitated, please alert the course instructor at thebeginning of class.
+If a call is necessitated, please alert the course instructor at the beginning of class.
+Cell phones should not be out during clinical experiences.